chonkcheto/fish-network-docs-testing/introduction-to-investment-clubs.md

 * **Liquidity is non-existent:** Early-stage VC locks capital for years with little to no flexibility or secondary market.
 * **Coordination is messy:** Founders, investors, and operators lack efficient tools to collaborate, track investments, and scale networks.
 * **Transparency is missing:** Critical investment data is siloed or opaque, leaving members with little visibility into how decisions are made.

-“Though tempting, trying to time the market is a loser’s game. $10,000 continuously invested in the market over the past 20 years grew to $63,636.
-If you missed just the best 30 days, your investment was reduced to $11,484.1”&#x20;

-**- Christopher Dixon, General Partner at a16z**

 ### History of Web3 Community Driven Investing